Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning: Background

 Graph partition, as an NP-complete problem, has a wide range of applications, including parallel processing, road networks, social networks, bioinformatics, etc.\cite{bulucc2016recent, kim2011genetic}.
 Partitioning a graph can be done from two perspectives: edge-cut and vertex-cut.
 Many classic graph partition algorithms have been proved to be effective mathematically.
 Kernighan-Lin algorithm~\cite{kernighan1970efficient} partition the graph by iteratively swapping nodes between the two partitions to reduce the number of edges crossing between them.
 Similarly, Fiduccia-Mattheyses algorithm~\cite{fiduccia1988linear} uses an iterative mincut heuristic to reduce net-cut costs, and can be applied on hypergraph.
 METIS~\cite{karypis1997metis} framework use three phases multilevel approach coming with several algorithms for each phase to generate refined subgraphs.
 More recently, JA-BE-JA algorithm~\cite{rahimian2015distributed} uses local search and simulated annealing techniques to fulfill both edge-cut and vertex-cut partitioning, outperforming METIS on large scale social networks.

 However, many algorithms are not applicable on knowledge graph, since they generally apply global operations over the entire graph, while sometimes the knowledge base would be too large, under which dealing with them may need compression or alignment first~\cite{qin2020g, trisedya2023align}.
 LargeGNN proposes a centrality-based subgraph generation algorithm to recall some landmark entities serving as the bridges between different subgraphs.
-Morph-KGC~\cite{arenas2024morph} applies groups of mapping rules that generate disjoint subsets of the knowledge graph, decreases both materialization time and the maximum peak of memory usage.
-While existing works focus on graph content, our work manages to consider the KS-partition problem from the natures of RAG system, by making full use of historical (training) questions as the guide.
+Morph-KGC~\cite{arenas2024morph} applies groups of mapping rules that generate disjoint subsets of the KGs, decreases both materialization time and the maximum peak of memory usage.
+While existing works focus on graph only, our work manages to consider the KG-partition problem from the natures of RAG by making full use of historical questions as the guide.